conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 }
 ```

-This means that, as of now, we can connect to the Gateway passthrough virtual cluster using the `local-app-finance-dev` service account and its secret key.
+This means that, we can now connect to the Gateway passthrough virtual cluster using the `local-app-finance-dev` service account and its secret key.
+Let's do so.

 ### Connect to the Gateway with a Local Service Account

-You can now connect to the Gateway using the `local-app-finance-dev` service account and its secret key.

-Here is the properties file you can use to connect to the Gateway:
+Create a properties file, `local-client.properties` with the credentials we just generated to connect to the Gateway:

 ```properties title="local-client.properties"
 security.protocol=SASL_PLAINTEXT